 The Year programme kicked off in January with the launch of a massive open online course (MOOC) based on Shakespeare’s works.
 In February, a new TheatreHD season begins.
 Cinemas in 40 Russian cities and across the CIS will host live screenings of the most impressive productions performed at the Royal National Theatre, Shakespeare’s Globe Theatre and the Barbican.

-In April, famous characters from the Bard’s works will be brought to life in the interiors of carriages on the Filovskaya line of the Moscow Metro.
-Spring 2016 will see joint exhibitions at the State Tretyakov Gallery in Moscow and the National Portrait Gallery in London, celebrating the 160th anniversary of the founding of both institutions.
-Moscow audiences will have an opportunity to see the famous Chandos portrait of Shakespeare for the very first time.
-At the same time, the British Council will run a competition for Russian translators of British literature and a bursary scheme for Russian publishers, and 150,000 schoolchildren across Russia will take part in a Shakespeare Olympiad.
+In May, famous characters from the Bard’s works were brought to life in the interiors of carriages on the Filovskaya line of the Moscow Metro.
+Spring 2016 saw joint exhibitions at the State Tretyakov Gallery in Moscow and the National Portrait Gallery in London, celebrating the 160th anniversary of the founding of both institutions.
+Moscow audiences had an opportunity to see the famous Chandos portrait of Shakespeare for the very first time.
+At the same time, the British Council runs a competition for Russian translators of British literature and a bursary scheme for Russian publishers, and 150,000 schoolchildren across Russia will take part in the Shakespeare Olympiad.
 While preparing for the Olympiad they may well take advantage of a new online resource developed by VisitBritain as part of the Year: an interactive literary map of the UK.

-In autumn, a series of professional seminars and public lectures for Russian and British literary specialists will be held at Yasnaya Polyana.
+In September, a series of professional seminars and public lectures for Russian and British literary specialists will be held at Yasnaya Polyana.

 At the end of October, the 17th New British Film Festival will feature a special programme of Shakespearean screen adaptations.
 In November, at Moscow’s Non/fiction bookfair 2016, visitors will enjoy an extensive cultural programme with the participation of a number of famous British writers.